-Year 10: Key topics: Migrants in Britain, c800-present and Notting Hill, c1948-c1970 Do you want to learn more about the diverse History of Britain?
+Year 11 Key topics: Migrants in Britain, c800-present and Notting Hill, c1948-c1970 Do you want to learn more about the diverse History of Britain?
 Who came to Britain and why?
 How did migration shape Britain today?
 In this unit, we aim to represent the diversity of British history through current and past events in Britain.
-Your study will include: •The city of York under the Vikings •The experience of Huguenots in seventeenth century England. •Liverpool in the nineteenth century: its role in migration and the experiences of migrants, including Irish migrants.
-The experience of Jewish migrants in the Victorian East End of London in late nineteenth century. •Bristol in the mid-twentieth century: the experiences of migrants and their impact on society. •The experience of Asian migrants in Leicester from 1945. •Notting Hill, c1948-c1970: The first Caribbean carnival, a forerunner to the Notting Hill carnival, was organised by Claudia Jones, a migrant from Trinidad and Tobago who also launched a newspaper called The West Indian Gazette.
-Early Elizabethan England 1558-88 If you love a bit of gossip and scandal, this is the unit for you!
-In this unit, we look at the trials and tribulations that Queen Elizabeth I faced when she became queen.
-Her father was a tyrant and womaniser, her mother was accused of witchcraft, her brother was a child King and her sister's 'Bloody' nickname has stuck forever.
-Did Elizabeth manage to avoid the scandal that surrounded The Tudors?
-Did Elizabeth really deserve to be called 'Good Queen Bess'?
-Was she really the 'Virgin Queen'?
-Who was plotting against her, and who was spying on them?

-Year 11 Key topics: The American West 1835-1895: Ever wondered why we call it the 'Wild West'?
+Your study will include: The city of York under the Vikings The experience of Huguenots in seventeenth century England.
+Liverpool in the nineteenth century: its role in migration and the experiences of migrants, including Irish migrants.
+The experience of Jewish migrants in the Victorian East End of London in late nineteenth century.
+Bristol in the mid-twentieth century: the experiences of migrants and their impact on society.
+The experience of Asian migrants in Leicester from 1945.
+Notting Hill, c1948-c1970: The first Caribbean carnival, a forerunner to the Notting Hill carnival, was organised by Claudia Jones, a migrant from Trinidad and Tobago who also launched a newspaper called The West Indian Gazette.
+The American West 1835-1895: Ever wondered why we call it the 'wild west'?
 In this unit, we discover what was so wild about the American West.
 Who were the cowboys and how did their behaviour impact the Native American people?
 Was America really the land of hope and opportunity?
 Who won out of the Gold Rush?
 What caused the Civil War?
 In this unit of work, we look at the hidden history of America.
 We look at the movement of European settlers across America and how they tried to destroy the Native American way of life.
 How did peaceful co-existence change so dramatically?
 How did the Native Americans fight back?
-Weimar and Nazi Germany, 1918-1939 Ever wondered how countries are lead by terrible people?
-How can evil rise?
-How do dictators get into power?
-How can governments thrive and fail?
-In this unit, we look into the political side of Weimar and Nazi Germany.
-How did WW1 cause WW2?
-Why couldn't a democratic government hold power?
-Why did you need a wheelbarrow to buy a loaf of bread?
-Why were people so scared of Communism?
-Did society allow the rise of evil?
-Who rebelled against the regime?